-Share your expertise as an ACRL e-Learning presenter
+Share your expertise as an ACRL Online Learning presenter!

-ACRL offers e-Learning webcast presenters a 10% royalty of webcast registration fees, less vendor fees, split between the presenters each time the webcast is offered.
+ACRL offers e-Learning webcast presenters a 10% royalty of webcast registration fees split equally between the presenters each time the webcast is offered.

 ACRL online courses are primarily asynchronous events offered over the course of three or four weeks.
-Online courses are offered on the Moodle platform.
-Courses should include weekly readings, discussion questions, weekly assignments, live chat sessions, and/or a final assignment.
+Online courses are offered in the ALA LMS on a Moodle-based platform.
+Courses should include weekly readings, discussion questions, weekly assignments, pre-recorded videos, live chat sessions, and/or a final assignment.

 ACRL provides a one-time $1,000 for content development for new multi-week courses.
 In addition, course presenters receive a royalty of 10% of the course registration fees, split between the presenters, each time the course is offered.